Murder of Shaariibuugiin Altantuyaa: Deepak Jaikishan

 Malaysian businessman Deepak Jaikishan in the later part of 2012 held several press conferences regarding his role in the retraction of Balasubramaniam's first statutory declaration and the supposed coercion in making Bala sign the second declaration.
 He also made damning accusations against Prime Minister Najib Razak and his wife Rosmah Mansor, implying they were the ones giving instructions and had prior knowledge of coverup of the first statutory declaration.
 He further revealed that it was the Prime Minister's brother Nazim Abdul Razak who paid off Balasubramaniam.
 In a biography launched on 19 March 2013, Rosmah Mansor denied any involvement with the murder of Altantuya, stating that she was attending a special session with the Islamic Orphans Welfare Association on the day in question, and describing the accusations against her as "slander".

 Deepak has also made claims denying that he is not currently being sponsored by the Malaysian opposition Pakatan Rakyat or its leader Anwar Ibrahim, despite claims by certain parties that he is.
 Deepak has expressed regret in being involved in the Altantuyaa affair.
 Anwar has continually denied that he is behind the recent exposes by Deepak.
-The revelations come at the same time when Deepak is being involved in a lawsuit against the government and governing party UMNO in a land deal case.
-He also said that the Malaysian Anti-Corruption Commission(MACC) is more interested in ignoring this matter rather than starting an investigation.
+The revelations came at the same time Deepak was involved in a lawsuit against the government and governing party UMNO in a land deal case.
+He also said that the Malaysian Anti-Corruption Commission is more interested in ignoring this matter rather than starting an investigation.